kahu2022/Wesley-Jump-Page/README.md

-# WELOCOME TO WESLEY'S Jumpman Website - For custom exercise Programs and resources.
+# WELCOME TO WESLEY'S Jumpman Website - For custom exercise Programs and resources.

 In this personal project I will be developing an Exercise training Web-application that helps you to build your own personalized training program.
 Here you can select which program you want to do, set some goals, record your inital results, follow a reccomend set of exercises, check in your sessions, track your progress, record your final results and see how you stacked up against your initial results.
 Any improvement is awesome so would be great to have an app that can manage and facilitate that process for you from start to finish!